hieuntm/hieuntm/README.md

 ## I'm a Software Engineer

-- 👨‍💻 I’m currently working on web development technologies like JavaScript, Java etc.
+👨‍💻 Current Focus: I am actively working with web development technologies, including JavaScript and Java, honing my skills in both Frontend and Backend development.
-- 📚 I’m currently learning everything about Frontend and Backend technologies
+📚 Learning Journey: Continuously expanding my knowledge across various technologies to stay at the forefront of the development landscape.
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+💪🏼 Future Goals: Dedicated to mastering new technologies and constantly innovating through creative ideas.
-- ⚡ Fun fact: I love book, game and really enjoy swimming.
+⚡ Personal Interests: Passionate about reading, gaming, and swimming, which provide me with relaxation and inspiration.

 ---